larpix/larpix-control/README.md

 Similar functionality exists to read the configuration data.
 This requires both sending data to and receiving data from the LArPix chip.
 To send the "read configuration" commands, call `read_configuration` exactly the same way you would call `write_configuration`.
+Read on to learn about receiving data from LArPix in more detail.

 #### Receiving data